Stuartholme School - empowering young women to be the leaders of their future

 The School’s highly educated, talented and creative teachers and specialist staff are experts in their field and challenge their students to become independent, critical thinkers, arming them with the confidence to actively engage in their learning.

-In the classroom students are kept engaged through dynamic teaching strategies and vibrant learning environments.
+through dynamic teaching strategies and vibrant learning environments.
 Stuartholme acknowledges a commitment to inclusive education and best practice principles of teaching and learning with opportunities for students to strive for personal excellence.

-Enrichment and extension is available through curriculum differentiation, subject offerings, competitions and special programs.
+Enrichment and extension are available through curriculum differentiation, subject offerings, competitions and special programs.
 In Year 12 students can participate in Music and English extension as well as University Studies in specific subject areas.

 Stuartholme is Brisbane’s only Catholic Girls’ Boarding School.
 Many of our Boarders are from regional and international locations and their experiences offer richness and cultural diversity to our community.

-A culture of welcome and kindness is emphasised at Stuartholme and boarders’ learn the life-long skills of communication and respect.
+A culture of welcome and kindness is emphasised at Stuartholme and boarders’ learn the lifelong skills of communication and respect.
 Each Boarder calls Stuartholme their home away from home, and together they form and share special bonds where every Boarder refers to each other as ‘friends and sisters’.

-Our Boarding staff inspire each girl to do their personal best – to aim for excellence academically and/or vocationally, aim for high level interpersonal skills and to be compassionate and inclusive.
+Our Boarding staff inspire each girl to do their personal best – to aim for excellence academically and/or vocationally, aim for high-level interpersonal skills and to be compassionate and inclusive.

 Stuartholme offers varied Boarding options suited to families with different needs:

 Stuartholme’s unique location offers Boarders many advantages.
-The School is ideally nestled on 21 hectares of native bushland in the foot-hills of Mount Coot-tha, and situated only six kilometres from Brisbane’s CBD.
+The School is ideally nestled on 21 hectares of native bushland in the foothills of Mount Coot-tha, and situated only six kilometres from Brisbane’s CBD.
 This provides a naturally beautiful environment, conducive to a balanced educational and boarding experience.